appliedblockchain/cobalt/Readme.md

     let foo

     test('deploys', async () => {

-      // Second argument, an empty array is a list of constructor arguments of this contract. foo = await web3.deploy('Foo', [], { from, gas }) expect(foo.options.address).toBe('string')
+      // The second argument, an empty array, is a list of constructor arguments for this contract. foo = await web3.deploy('Foo', [], { from, gas }) expect(foo.options.address).toBe('string')
     })